murphyjoe/vc/CODE_OF_CONDUCT.md

 If someone makes you or anyone else feel unsafe or unwelcome, or you have any other concerns, please make a report as soon as possible.
 Harassment and other Code of Conduct violations reduce the value of our activities and events for everyone.

-Community organizers are available to help community members and participants engage with support services and law enforcement as necessary, and to provide escorts or otherwise help people experiencing unacceptable behavior to feel safe.
+To the best of our abilities and recognizing our virtual and volunteer status, community organizers are available to help community members and participants engage with support services and law enforcement as necessary, and to help people experiencing unacceptable behavior to feel safe.

 You can make reports either personally or anonymously.
 All reports will be handled with discretion.

 ### Anonymous Reports

-File an anonymous report (link needed) at any time.
+File an [anonymous report](https://docs.google.com/forms/d/e/1FAIpQLSdIVfMgEUgjSKePxtRchhL09pj_W0npghZ_yaVLD906AZqysg/viewform?usp=sf_link) at any time.
 We can't follow up on anonymous reports with you directly, but we will fully investigate them and take whatever action is necessary to prevent recurrences.

 ### Personal Reports